 Everglades National Park in southern Florida is one of the most recognizable U.S. travel destinations and wildlife habitats.
 It's so iconic that the idea of it ever being in danger wouldn't cross most people's minds, but according to researchers, the site may be at risk.
 This important ecosystem is home to a wealth of animals and plants, and it's worth exploring while it still represents the haven of biodiversity that it does today.

-The U.S. Fish and Wildlife Service recently announced the introduction of two new species and a large tract of land to the endangered list.
+In 2014, the U.S. Fish and Wildlife Service announced the introduction of two new species and a large tract of land to the endangered list.
 The Florida leafwing and Bartram's scrub-hairstreak butterflies have been officially listed as endangered species, necessitating the protection of their habitat, which largely lies within the Everglades.
 Both species are native to the pine rocklands of southern Florida, which have been steadily receding with the human development of the state.
 The leafwing in particular has faced the destruction of its home, now living only in the Everglades.
 Roughly 10,000 acres of land has been set aside for each of the butterflies.

 Even the park itself has been listed as endangered.
 In 1993, Everglades National Park was added to UNESCO's World Heritage in Danger list after it suffered damage from Hurricane Andrew.
 Conservation efforts succeeded in removing the park from the list in 2007, but its reprieve was short-lived.
 In 2010, the park was again listed by UNESCO due to the continuing decline of its ecosystem.